Battle of Wijnendale: Prelude

 Marlborough ordered the necessary goods to be shipped to Ostend and a large convoy of 700 slow wagons was organised there to travel further over land to Lille.
-The convoy was protected by 6,000 infantry and 1,500 cavalry under command of Major General John Richmond Webb.
+The convoy was protected by 6,000 infantry and 1,500 cavalry under command of Major General John Richmond Webb and Brigadier Cornelis van Nassau-Woudenberg, the son of Lord Overkirk.

 The commander of the French garrison of Bruges, Count de la Mothe, was informed of the convoy and gathered a force of 22,000 to 24,000 men towards Wijnendale to intercept the convoy.

 Battle

 Webb was aware of the advancing French army and knew a confrontation was unavoidable.
 He drew up a plan to compensate for his numerical disadvantage.
 Using the wooded landscape around Wijnendale, he chose an open spot, flanked on both sides by woods and hedges.
 He placed his troops in two long lines, closing off this open space.
 Later a third line was formed with reinforcements coming from Oudenburg.
 Meanwhile, behind these lines, the convoy continued slowly towards Lille.

 While Webb was deploying his troops, Prussian general Carl von Lottum, with only 150 cavalry, harassed the approaching French army, gaining valuable time, and preventing de la Mothe from gathering knowledge of the terrain and the plans of the allies.

 Having arrived at the open space, de la Mothe, expecting an easy victory, deployed his army as expected.

 Between 4 and 5 pm the French artillery opened fire.
 When de la Mothe saw the effects on the enemy were limited, he ordered his infantry forward.
 The large French force was hampered by the narrow terrain and suffered badly from the fire of the allied first line, which held its ground.
 Then Webb ordered the Prussian, Hanoverian and Dutch regiments who were hidden in the woods on both flanks, to open fire.

 Despite suffering heavy casualties, de la Mothe ordered a second attack, which initially pushed the allied first line back.
 But with the help of the second line and the continuous fire from the flanks, the French were stopped and forced to withdraw and leave the battlefield.

 When the battle was as good as won, allied cavalry under command of William Cadogan arrived at the battlefield.
 He had been sent from Lille by Marlborough, who was anxious to secure the arrival of the ammunition convoy.